VlachosGroup/openmkm/docs/input.md

 ## Cantera XML Input File.
-The second argument to OpenMKM is the name of Cantera XML file specifiying the definitions of thermodynamics of species, kinetics of reactions, and phases, which can be thought as collection of species and reactions.
+The second argument to OpenMKM is the name of Cantera XML file specifying the definitions of thermodynamics of species, kinetics of reactions, and phases, which can be thought as collection of species and reactions.